- Contract Packaging

 "There's no good or bad packaging," Anne Roulin, global head of packaging and design at Nestlé SA, when it comes to sustainable packaging.
 The trick is to find "the right packaging material for the specific application," she told attendees at Pack Expo 2012 in Chicago.
-Learn about packaging innovation at The Packaging Conference in Orlando, February 3-5, 2014

 To prioritize sustainable packaging development priorities, Roulin specifically cited the use, early in the packaging development cycle, of PIQET (Packaging Impact Quick Evaluation Tool).
 This is a lifecycle assessment software tool from SPA that is a key tool in the global brand's "ECO-Design" initiative, and allows the company to do a multivariable packaging assessment in "about one hour" she says provides results that "would take too long and be too costly" to do in full-blown life-cycle analysis mode.

 At Nestlé, more than 500 packaging specialists have used the software to model 1,000 scenarios.
 The company's sustainability goals, in place since 1991, have allowed the company to: